 The country of Indonesia has a wealth of customs and cultures of diverse.
 Cultural diversity contained in various tribes in Indonesia is a wealth of Indonesians who need to get protection from the Government of Indonesia.
-This is in accordance with the contents of the fourth paragraph of the 1945 Constitution, the contents of which are stated: "Later than that to form an Indonesian state government that protects the whole nation and the entire blood of Indonesia, and to promote the common prosperity, to educate the life of the nation, and to participate in the implementation of world order based on eternal freedom and social justice, the independence of the
+This is in accordance with the contents of the fourth paragraph of the 1945 Constitution, the contents of which are stated: "Later than that to form an Indonesian state government that protects the whole nation and the entire blood of Indonesia, and to promote the common prosperity, to educate the life of the nation, and to participate in the implementation of world order based on eternal freedom and social justice, the independence of the Indonesian nation in a Constitution of the State of Indonesia, formed in a composition of the state of the Republic of Indonesia sovereign people based on: Belief in the Almighty, a just and civilized Humanity, Indonesian Unity, and Democracy led by the wisdom of wisdom in deliberation / representation, and by realizing a social justice for all Indonesian people ".

-International Journal of Society Development and Engagement Volume 1 Number 2 March 2018 ISSN : 2597-4777 (Online) - ISSN : 2597-4742 (Print) This work is licensed under a Creative Commons Attribution- ShareAlike 4.0 International License.
+International Journal of Society Development and Engagement Volume 2 Number 1 September 2018 ISSN : 2597-4777 (Online) - ISSN : 2597-4742 (Print) This work is licensed under a Creative Commons Attribution- ShareAlike 4.0 International License.